christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 Note: the drainage basin element of the hydrological cycle is the open system where the inputs and outputs can change.

 Is the carbon cycle closed?

+### Answering a six marker

+The graph shows that *overall* Africa is *expected* to see an *increase* in rainfall amount for most months.

+This is *evidenced* by months such as, *provide examples*, which also indicates biggest increases around 4mm,

+However, *contrary to the pattern*, from *MONTH* to *MONTH* the model suggests that rainfall will be lower than the *DATA* average by as much as *DATA* in *MONTH*.

+THIS map gives further information about how changes identified may affect rainfall spatially across africa